 Mammoth Cave National Park is a UNESCO World Heritage Site and an International Biosphere Reserve.
 Mammoth Cave is the world’s longest known cave system with over 400 miles of mapped passageways.
 We are hoping to take the Historic Modified Tour, which is the classic tour covering about 2 miles.

 Next stop- Dinosaur World Kentucky!
-This attraction normally includes a 15-minute Fossil Dig with every ticket, but right now, each child will be given a bag with three fossils when they enter.
+This attraction normally includes a 15-minute Fossil Dig with every ticket, but in 2021, each child will be given a bag with three fossils when they enter.
 There are 150 life-size dinosaurs to see, a big dinosaur playground, and a museum of dinosaur bones and eggs.
 There is no food service, so bring a picnic.

 Nashville, TN- 3 nights

 In Nashville, we’re planning to slow down a little.
 We’ll wander down Broadway (Honky Tonk Highway), check out the Nashville Farmers’ Market, and have some playground time at Cumberland Park.
 We might also feed the lorikeets, pet the kangaroos, and play on the Jungle Gym at the Nashville Zoo.

 Memphis has so much to do!
 We’ll be celebrating E’s 4th birthday here, by taking a cruise down the Mississippi River on a paddlewheel boat.